-To further analyse the distinct topography and cellular organisation of micromass cultures, we generated confocal Z stack scans of cultures stained with phalloidin (for F-actin) and DAPI (for nuclei).
-X and Y axis views (Fig.7I,J) illustrate that the nodule is a raised area of cells within the culture.
+To analyse further the distinct topography and cellular organisation of micromass cultures, we generated confocal z stack scans of cultures stained with phalloidin (for F-actin) and DAPI (for nuclei). x- and y-axis views (Fig. 7I,J) illustrate that the nodule is a raised area of cells within the culture.
 This is the result of cells at the core of the nodule losing their contacts with the surface of the dish producing an acellular void beneath the nodule.
 In normal micromass culture, the appearance of an acellular void corresponds to the accumulation of extracellular matrix.
-The absence of acellular voids in the Tbx4 mutant micromass cultures could therefore indicate a failure of, or reduction in, the production of ECM.
-At both the base and top of the culture (Fig.7I and J, respectively), cells of the forming nodule are arranged in a circular pattern with tightly-packed, rounded cells at the centre.
-In contrast, Tbx4 mutant cultures remain flat.
-Cells retain their contacts with the substrate and are arranged randomly (Fig.7K,L).
-Thus, Tbx4 mutant cells exhibit defects in the very earliest stages of chondrocyte differentiation, which leads to the failure of cartilage elements to form properly in this region and ultimately results in proximally-biased defects in the hindlimb.
+The absence of acellular voids in the Tbx4 mutant micromass cultures could therefore indicate a failure of, or reduction in, the production of extracellular matrix.
+At both the base and top of the culture (Fig. 7I and 7J, respectively), cells of the forming nodule were arranged in a circular pattern with tightly packed, rounded cells at the centre.
+In contrast, Tbx4 mutant cultures remained flat.
+Cells retained their contacts with the substrate and were arranged randomly (Fig. 7K,L).
+Thus, Tbx4 mutant cells exhibit defects in the very earliest stages of chondrocyte differentiation, which leads to the failure of cartilage elements to form properly in this region and ultimately results in proximally biased defects in the hindlimb.